bashrc2/epicyon/README.md

 ## Adding Themes

-If you want to add a new theme then open `theme.py` and add the theme name to the list within `getThemesList`.
-Add a function with the name `setTheme[YourThemeName]`.
+If you want to add a new theme then open `theme.py` and add a function with the name `setTheme[YourThemeName]`.
 Have a look at the other themes to get an idea of how to set the colors and fonts.

 Add the name of your theme to the translations files.